Earn ASSET Micro-credentials

 Thank you for your interest in the Appalachian Support for Specialized Education Training (ASSET) program.
 To receive more information about ASSET, simply complete the form at the bottom of the ASSET homepage.
 Once you submit the form you should receive a reply by email within the hour.

-To register for the ASSET program, you will need to complete the Learner Information Form.
-The form takes approximately 5-10 minutes to complete.
+To register for the ASSET program, you will need to complete the IMPACT online application.
+The form takes approximately 5 minutes to complete.
 You should receive an immediate response letting you know your application has been submitted.

 You will be contacted within a few days by email to let you know when you can access the learning management system and begin your professional development with ASSET.